-Students with disabilities must first register with the Office of Disability Services by providing current documentation of their disability from an appropriate professional regarding the nature and extent of the disability and recommended accommodations.
+Students with disabilities must first register with the Student Access Center by providing current documentation of their disability from an appropriate professional regarding the nature and extent of the disability and recommended accommodations.

 In cases of a suspected learning disability and Attention Deficit Hyperactivity Disorder (ADHD) a comprehensive examination is needed to establish a diagnosis, to rule out alternative explanations and to provide a sound basis for recommendations for accommodative services.
 Necessary diagnosis and documentation can best be conducted by a psychologist, psychiatrist or qualified learning disability specialist.
 Evaluations are also conducted by the Louisiana Dyslexia Center here at Nicholls (985-448-4946).

 There are seven elements of disability documentation.
 They are: